RoseBrosCode/bose-audio-messages/server/proposed_genericization.md

 Users will tap the icon as they tapped the image before.
 Product name will now be ABOVE the icon, and the product name will update to hold the status images (instead of them being in the image).

+Product vendor will need to be added as an attribute to the product image

 ## Client Template `base.html`
 ### Modifications
 In the footer, change the Bose Unlink link to a more generic Manage Linked Accounts link and have it link to `/manage` instead of `/logout/bose`.